springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 The `template` property sets the type of field - for example, `"template": "globalFormText"` renders a text input field if that is what you have registered the view/fields/globalFormText.hbs template as.
 Aim to make the `template, id, label,` and `name` properties mandatory parts of your data schema.

-This component supports standard form field attributes.
+This component supports several [standard form field attributes](https://github.com/springernature/frontend-toolkits/blob/main/toolkits/global/packages/global-forms/view/globalFormAttributes.hbs).
 For example, to include a `readonly` attribute on your text input, you can include a property of the same name on the data:

 ```json
 {